Hygienic Laboratory Influenza Surveillance Testing2019-2020 Testing Guidance

 - Patients where confirmation is desired because of special circumstances.
 (Please note these circumstances on the test request form when submitting to the Hygienic Lab).

-- ILINet Sentinel Providers are asked submit specimens on patients with influenza-like illness per IDPH guidelines.
+- ILINet Sentinel Providers are asked to submit specimens on patients with influenza-like illness per IDPH guidelines.

 I. Influenza Specimen Collection, Submission and Results